micmejia/bible-dump/NKJV/Joshua/Josh 24.md

 And the people said to Joshua, "No, but we will serve the Lord!"

 ###### 22
-So Joshua said to the people, "You _are_ witnesses against yourselves that you have chosen the Lord for yourselves, to serve Him."
-And they said, "_We are_ witnesses!"
+So Joshua said to the people, "You are witnesses against yourselves that you have chosen the Lord for yourselves, to serve Him."
+And they said, "We are witnesses!"

 ###### 23
-"Now therefore," _he said,_ "put away the foreign gods which _are_ among you, and incline your heart to the Lord God of Israel."
+"Now therefore," he said, "put away the foreign gods which are among you, and incline your heart to the Lord God of Israel."

 ###### 24
 And the people said to Joshua, "The Lord our God we will serve, and His voice we will obey!"